mystist/mystist.github.com/liber_en.md

 Learnt how to write jQuery plugins.
 Tech-stack: Javascript, jQuery

-***

-### Experience (NanRuan tech.
-2011-05 - 2012-08):
-*NanRuan tech. is a soft company that focus on build logistics systems*

-**PC client for ZLD logistics company**
+**PC client for X logistics company**
-The customers of ZLD can use the website to make orders online, search informations.
+The customers of X can use the website to make orders online, search informations.
-The carriers of ZLD can use the website to print order infotmations.
+The carriers of X can use the website to print order infotmations.
 Work with architect engineer.
 Design and Achieve the website.
 Learnt the CN lauguage made by NanRuan.